iamchubko/react-tic-tac-toe/README.md

 ## My why behind this repo

-Completing these tasks took about two weeks on and off as I was struggling with understanding many core concepts of React.
-Now, I decided to share my solution in case someone finds it difficult to comprehend things, as I did.
+Completing these tasks took me about two weeks on and off as I was struggling with understanding many core concepts of `React`.
+Now, I decide to share my solution in case someone finds it difficult to comprehend things, as I did.

-**Disclaimer:** source code may contain comments with innacurate info, but I decided to leave it as is because it was the way I memorized stuff.
+**Disclaimer:** source code may contain comments with innacurate understanding/interpretation of things, but I decided to leave it as is.

 ## 1. Display the location for each move in the format (col, row) in the move history list.

-**Disclaimer:** before attempting this exercise, you need to complete 3rd exercise first.
-The reason is indexes from the loop give us a great starting point to locate squares.
-If you find it difficult to grasp some of the staff, toy can relate to that exercise.
+**Disclaimer:** before attempting this exercise, you need to complete [3rd exercise](https://github.com/iamchubko/react-tic-tac-toe#3-rewrite-board-to-use-two-loops-to-make-the-squares-instead-of-hardcoding-them) first.
+The reason is I used indexes from the loop to locate squares.
+If you find it difficult to grasp some of the stuff, refer to 3rd exercise.

-The move history list is in `Game` component's `render()` method, and to display each move location we need indexes of squares from `Board` component's `render()` method.
-So we need to pass data from the child to the parent.
-We can't do this directly, so we would use callback props.
+The move history list is in `Game` component's `render()` method, and to display each move's location we need indexes of squares from `Board` component's `render()` method.
+So we'll pass the data from the child to the parent.
+We can't do this directly, so we'll use callback props.

 1. In the parent component, `Game`, add new state key to the constructor with an array literal as a value